QuaziAzheruddin/database-backup-bash/README.md

 * Fuzail Ahmed

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License - see the LICENSE.md file for details